ARMmbed/mbed-os-example-mbed-crypto/README.md

 Once the compilation is completed successfully a binary file will be created: `./BUILD/K64F/GCC_ARM/mbed-os-example-mbed-crypto.bin`

 ## Program your board
-1. Connect your mbed device to the computer over USB.
+1. Connect your Mbed device to the computer over USB.
 1. Copy the binary file (`mbed-os-example-mbed-crypto.bin`) to the Mbed device.

 ## Run